sara-19992/Mastering-JavaScript-in-20-Days/Day11.md

 ### Properties
 two kinds of properties:
 1. properties own properties are defined directly on the object instance itself.
 2. prototype properties are defined on the prototype.

+constructor property to find out what kind of object it is.

 ## Coding Exercises
 ### 156.[Create a Basic JavaScript Object](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/object-oriented-programming/create-a-basic-javascript-object)